 However, one can consider the two quotient rings $\ZZ_\pm=\ZZ_\epsilon/(\epsilon\pm 1)$, both isomorphic to $\ZZ$ and the canonical injective map $\pi:\ZZ_\epsilon \rightarrow \ZZ_+ \times \ZZ_-$ with image given by pairs $(n,m)$ such that $n \equiv m \bmod 2$ (see \cite[3.1.1, 3.1.2]{CDFH}).
 We begin with the matrix $\mu(\Gamma)$ having coefficients in $\ZZ_\epsilon$, and compute the Smith normal form $\mu(\Gamma)_\pm=S_pm D_\pm T_\pm$ of the matrix obtained by mapping to the principal ring $\ZZ_\pm$ (\emph{i.e.,} setting $\epsilon=\pm1$). \emph{If} the invertible matrices $(S_+,S_-)$, $(T_+,T_-)$, as well as the diagonal matrix $(D_+,D_-)$, are in the image of $\pi$ (coefficients by coefficients), one can define unique lifts $(S,T,D)$ with coefficients in $\ZZ_\epsilon$, such that $S$ and $T$ are invertible and the relation $\mu(\Gamma)=SDT$ holds true.
 In this situation, we deduce the desired Smith normal form and in $\SH(k)$ we obtain an isomorphism

 \end{num}

-\begin{rem} We note that except for the $E_8$ case, the stable motivic link $\TN(\Gamma)$ of a Du Val singularity is different from the stable motivic link of $\TN(\mathbb{A}^2_{k},\{0\})=\un_k\oplus \un_k(2)[3]$ of a regular point on a surface.
-In particular, $\TN(\Gamma)$ distinguishes Du Val singularities other than $E_8$ from regular points.
-This is in contrast with the \'etale local fundamental groups of these singularities, which, in characteristic $p>0$, do not distinguish a double point of the form $A_{p^e}$ from a regular point, see \cite{zbMATH03557923}.
-For $E_8$ and the complex numbers, we can interpret the equality $\TN(E_8)=\TN(\mathbb{A}^2_{k},\{0\})$ as a reminder that the topological link of $E_8$ is the Poincaré homology $3$-sphere $\Sigma(2,3,5)$.
-It is a compact topological $3$-manifold with the same singular homology groups as $S^3$, whose fundamental group is isomorphic to the binary dodecahedral group. \end{rem}
+\begin{rem} We observe that, with the exception of the $E_8$ case, the stable motivic link $\TN(\Gamma)$ of a Du Val singularity differs from the stable motivic link $\TN(\mathbb{A}^2_{k},\{0\}) \simeq \un_k \oplus \un_k(2)[3]$ of a regular point on a surface.
+In particular, $\TN(\Gamma)$ serves to distinguish Du Val singularities, excluding $E_8$, from regular points.
+This stands in contrast to the \'etale local fundamental groups of these singularities.
+In characteristic $p>0$, these groups do not differentiate a double point of the form $A_{p^e}$ from a regular point (see \cite{zbMATH03557923}).
+For the case of $E_8$ over the complex numbers, we can interpret the isomorphism $\TN(E_8) \simeq \TN(\mathbb{A}^2_{k},\{0\})$ as a reminder that the topological link of $E_8$ is the Poincaré homology $3$-sphere $\Sigma(2,3,5)$.
+This is a compact topological $3$-manifold that shares the same singular homology groups as $S^3$, but its fundamental group is isomorphic to the binary dodecahedral group. \end{rem}